Teotihuacan: Excavations and investigations

 In the late 17th century Carlos de Sigüenza y Góngora (1645–1700) made some excavations around the Pyramid of the Sun.
 Minor archeological excavations were conducted in the 19th century.
 In 1905 Mexican archeologist and government official, in the regime of Porfirio Díaz, Leopoldo Batres led a major project of excavation and restoration.
 The Pyramid of the Sun was restored to celebrate the centennial of the Mexican War of Independence in 1910.
 The site of Teotihuacan was the first to be expropriated for the national patrimony under the Law of Monuments (1897), giving jurisdiction under legislation for the Mexican state to take control.
 Some 250 plots were farmed on the site.
 Peasants who had been farming portions were ordered to leave and the Mexican government eventually paid some compensation to those individuals.
 A feeder train line was built to the site in 1908, which allowed the efficient hauling of material from the excavations and later brought tourists to the site.
 In 1910, the International Congress of Americanists met in Mexico, coinciding with the centennial celebrations, and the distinguished delegates, such as its president Eduard Seler and vice president Franz Boas were taken to the newly finished excavations.

 Further excavations at the Ciudadela were carried out in the 1920s, supervised by Manuel Gamio.
+Between April 26 and July 29, 1932, Swedish anthropologist/archaeologist Sigvald Linné, his wife, and a small crew excavated in the Xolalpan area, part of the municipality of San Juan Teotihuacán.
 Other sections of the site were excavated in the 1940s and 1950s.
 The first site-wide project of restoration and excavation was carried out by INAH from 1960 to 1965, supervised by Jorge Acosta.
 This undertaking had the goals of clearing the Avenue of the Dead, consolidating the structures facing it, and excavating the Palace of Quetzalpapalotl.

 During the installation of a "sound and light" show in 1971, workers discovered the entrance to a tunnel and cave system underneath the Pyramid of the Sun.
 Although scholars long thought this to be a natural cave, more recent examinations have established the tunnel was entirely manmade.
 The interior of the Pyramid of the Sun has never been fully excavated.

-In 1980-82, another major program of excavation and restoration was carried out at the Pyramid of the Feathered Serpent and the Avenue of the Dead complex.
+In 1980–82, another major program of excavation and restoration was carried out at the Pyramid of the Feathered Serpent and the Avenue of the Dead complex.
 Most recently, a series of excavations at the Pyramid of the Moon have greatly expanded evidence of cultural practices.